Félix Martin: Work in Canada

 Letters preserved in the College archives attest that his relations with E. B. O'Callaghan, compiler of the "Documentary History of New York", were of a kindred nature.
 After his return from Europe, in 1858 and 1859, he was bursar of St. Mary's College, and the two following years, 1860 and 1861, superior of the Quebec residence.
 His eyesight was already much impaired, and the glare of the Canadian snows was very trying, so much so that he was threatened with total blindness.
 For this reason he was recalled to France.

 Return to France

 He spent part of the year 1862 at Ste Geneviève College, Paris, and was appointed on 12 September (1862) rector of the college of Vannes.
 After three years, on 8 Sept., 1865, he was named superior of the residence of the Holy Name at Poitiers.
 Thence he was transferred to Vaugirard College in Paris, where he had the spiritual direction of the house for six years.
 On 5 Sept., 1874, he went to Rouen for three years as superior, and returned to Vaugirard in 1878.
-At the closing of the Jesuit colleges by the enactments of the French Republic, the community of Vaugirard was dispersed, and Fr.
-Martin, with a few others of his fellows, took up their abode in 1882 at No. 1 Rue Desnouettes.
+At the closing of the Jesuit colleges by the enactments of the French Republic, the community of Vaugirard was dispersed, and Martin, with a few others of his fellows, took up their abode in 1882 at No. 1 Rue Desnouettes.
 Here he remained for five years, never ceasing to collect materials bearing on the history of the country of his predilection.